dtm-labs/en.dtm.pub/docs/practice/msg.md

 For more information about synchronous mode, please refer to [transaction options](../ref/options) for waiting the result of a transaction
 :::

-#### Application of 2-phase messaging
+#### Application of 2-phase message
 2-phase messages can significantly reduce the difficulty of the eventual consistency solution of messages and have been widely used, here are two typical applications.
 - [flash-sale system](../app/flash): this architecture can easily carry tens of thousands of order requests on a single machine, and ensure that the number of inventory deducted and the number of orders are accurately matched
-- [cache consistency](../app/cache): this architecture can easily ensure the consistency of DB and cache through 2-phase messaging, which is much better than queue or subscription binlog solution
+- [cache consistency](../app/cache): this architecture can easily ensure the consistency of DB and cache through 2-phase message, which is much better than queue or subscription binlog solution

 Example of using redis, Mongo storage engine in combination with 2-phase messages can be found in [dtm-examples](https://github.com/dtm-labs/dtm-examples)